Doctor of Veterinary Medicine in Veterinary Medicine

 Academic Regulations

-Each professional student will have access to an electronic copy of the School of Veterinary Medicine and Biomedical Sciences Professional Student Handbook via Canvas.
-This document contains the school’s policies on grading, promotion, dismissal, probation, grievance procedures, withdrawal, personal conduct and the honor code.
+Each professional student will have access to an electronic copy of the College of Veterinary Medicine and Biomedical Sciences Professional Student Handbook via Canvas.
+This document contains the college’s policies on grading, promotion, dismissal, probation, grievance procedures, withdrawal, personal conduct and the honor code.
 Because matriculation in veterinary medicine is a privilege and not a right, the faculty retains the prerogative to request withdrawal of any student who does not attain adequate academic performance or who does not exhibit the personal qualifications prerequisite to the practice of veterinary medicine.
 These criteria shall apply at all times during the curriculum.
 Academic performance will not be the only factor in determining admission, promotion, graduation or request for withdrawal.

 Scholastic Deficiency